-System therapy is also known as family therapy and relational therapy.
-The family is the system of which one person is a member of biological, legal, effective, geographical and historical ties.
-According to the founders of system therapy, human problems are core problems that arise between people who are members of their respective family systems.
+Systems therapy is also known as family therapy and relational therapy.
+The family is the system of which one person is a member of biological, legal, geographical and historical ties.
+According to the founders of systems therapy, human problems are core problems that arise between people who are members of their respective family systems.
 The underlying idea is that if one of the members has a problem in a system (family, partner relationship) the entire system may be disrupted.
-Conversely, one can help an individual the strengthening the entire family system this harbours a far more effective treatment methodology and recovery ecosystem in which the affected individuals can progress.
+Conversely, one can help an individual by strengthening the entire family system.
+This harbours a far more effective treatment methodology and recovery ecosystem in which the affected individuals can progress.

-Ultimately, Family therapy is a form of treatment where a therapist works with a greater family instead of only working with affected individuals.
+Ultimately, family therapy is a form of treatment where a therapist works with the greater family instead of only working with affected individuals.
 The purpose is to make the family work as a “social unit” by making alterations to the formats in which they communicate and behave toward each other.

-Treating of family relationships and providing parental guidance advice has been part of social work for quite some time.
-Many related principals of family therapy, are used in marriage counselling where the therapist plays a role “working on the relationships as a whole” and not specifically on the individual issues that brought the family into counselling in the first place.
-In Western culture it is common to understand family therapy in relation to traditional “social work” however this is not the only context where family therapy applies.
-With addiction in the family there are frequently more complex boundaries and coping mechanisms that need to be addressed before meaningful progress can be attained.
+In Western culture it is common to understand family therapy in relation to traditional social work, however, this is not the only context where family therapy applies.
+With addiction in the family, there are frequently more complex boundaries and coping mechanisms that need to be addressed before meaningful progress can be attained.

 Family therapists can have different backgrounds and base resolution theories off a range of models dependant on particular working mechanics of the family in therapy.
-One of the more common themes is creating the train of thought (within and from the family) as to what an “optimally functioning” or “ideal functioning” family can or should be, then normalising expectations into constructive paths and instilling tasks and guided techniques based on individuals inputs as to re-establish the family as a unit as a structure.
+One of the more common themes is creating the train of thought (within and from the family) as to what an optimally functioning or ideal functioning family should be and then normalising expectations.
+Following this, constructive paths can be laid down, tasks can be instilled and guided techniques suggested in order to re-establish the family as a unit.

 The concepts of family relationships and their importance to childhood development has been with psychologists and psychiatrists as far back as the 1900’s.
 However, the idea of gathering the family together and working directly with all relationships is a far more modern concept (even by today’s standards), made popular by the wide-spread adoption of marriage counselling and parenting counselling.

 Several therapies, models and techniques were developed in the United States in the 1970s and 80s.
-These were partly based on an experience that it was not always enough for clients / patients to work in isolation – it had to happen inside the family circle if one should avoid relapses.
+These were partly based on an experience that it was not always enough for patients to work in isolation; it had to happen inside the family circle in order to prevent relapses.
 Some therapists went so far as to assert that when one member of a family did not work socially, it was because the member was demonstrating the family’s greater dysfunction, thus contributing to the rest of the others being able to function.

-To correct such a dynamics so that everyone in the family could function progressively to aid the primary patient became a goal.
-Working methods could be varied according to what one considered would work best in relation to the family their social backgrounds and the objectives of treating the patient.
+To correct such a dynamic so that everyone in the family could function progressively would be to aid the primary patient in the context of its greater unit.
+Working methods could be varied according to what one considered would work best in relation to the family, their social backgrounds and the objectives of treating the patient.

-Addiction affects the whole family! – no matter what “substance” is used (alcohol, drugs, drugs, gambling, work, sex or anything else).
+Addiction affects the whole family no matter what substance is used or behaviour conducted (alcohol, drugs, gambling, work, sex or anything else).
 Families spend so much time looking past the immediate problem or pretending nothing is wrong than actually getting down to the uncomfortable task of addressing the present situation with the affected person.
 Addicts frequently use this time and oversight to plan or “hide” their addictions or manipulate the family to inadvertently accept and support their addiction.
 This can and frequently does happen over years (especially with respect to drugs like alcohol).